Ranking Jose Mourinho’s 11 signings for Man Utd from worst to best

 Signed for £47million in 2018, Fred endured a disastrous debut season at United amid reports that Mourinho never really wanted him.

-But he has looked a completely different player under Solskjaer, finally showing why United were keen to spend so much to bring him in from Shakhtar.
+But he subsequently demonstrated flashes of quality Solskjaer, and now Rangnick, finally showing why United were keen to spend so much to bring him in from Shakhtar.

 4. Romelu Lukaku